Society-Environment Research Group

 Our research

-We address these questions through a wide range of research topics—from more-than-human relations with animals and microorganisms in cities to issues of pollution, toxicity, and planetary health.
+We address these questions through a wide range of research topics—from societal relations with animals and microorganisms to issues of pollution, toxicity, and planetary health.
 Current projects focus on water and wastewater infrastructures, wildfires and disaster geographies, urban biodiversity, and bioacoustics.
-At the same time, we investigate anthropogenic environments as more-than-human archives through which the diverse political relations and cultural meanings of environments in the planetary crisis become visible.
+At the same time, we investigate material geographies as more-than-human archives through which political relations and cultural meanings become visible.

-We place particular emphasis on the role of different knowledge cultures and forms of representing, transforming, and governing environments within the context of the planetary crisis.
-Our empirically grounded approach to research combines social and humanities-based analyses with approaches from the natural sciences, while maintaining a critical reflection on the latter.
-Methodologically, we employ a wide range of qualitative social science methods and extend them through multimodal and experimental formats, including documentary film, sound recording, strolling as a research practice, the integration of natural science techniques into social research, and transdisciplinary approaches.
+We place particular emphasis on the role of different knowledge cultures and forms of representing, transforming, and governing environments within the context of planetary crises.
+Our empirically grounded approach to research combines social science and humanities-based analyses with approaches from the natural sciences, while maintaining a critical reflection on the latter.
+Methodologically, we employ a wide range of qualitative social science methods and extend them through multimodal and experimental formats, including documentary film, sound recording, strolling as a research practice, and other transdisciplinary approaches.

 Our research projects